Atypical hemolytic uremic syndrome: Diagnosis

 aHUS is not the only condition that causes systemic TMA, a fact that makes differential diagnosis essential.
 Historically, the clinical diagnosis of TMA-causing diseases was grouped into a broad category that (in addition to aHUS) included thrombotic thrombocytopenic purpura (TTP) and Shiga-toxin-producing Escherichia coli hemolytic uremic syndrome (STEC-HUS).
 However, it is now understood that although aHUS, STEC-HUS, and TTP have similar clinical presentations, they have distinct causes and specific tests can be conducted to differentiate these diseases.
-In addition, there are other conditions that can cause TMA as a secondary manifestation; these entities include systemic lupus erythematosus (SLE), malignant hypertension, progressive systemic sclerosis (PSS, also known as scleroderma), the pregnancy-associated HELLP (hemolysis, liver dysfunction, and low platelets) syndrome, and toxic drug reaction (e.g., to cocaine, cyclosporine, or tacrolimus).
+In addition, there are other conditions that can cause TMA as a secondary manifestation; these entities include systemic lupus erythematosus (SLE), malignant hypertension, progressive systemic sclerosis (PSS, also known as scleroderma), pregnancy-associated HELLP (hemolysis, liver dysfunction, and low platelets) syndrome, and toxic drug reactions (e.g., to cocaine, cyclosporine, or tacrolimus).
 Nevertheless, aHUS should be suspected in patients presenting with systemic TMA, and appropriate diagnostic work-up should be undertaken.

 The neurological and kidney-related signs and symptoms of aHUS overlap with those of TTP.
-However, unlike aHUS, TTP is primarily an autoimmune disorder in which the presence of an inhibitory autoantibody results in severe deficiency of ADAMTS13, an enzyme that cleaves von Willebrand factor (vWf), a large protein involved in blood clotting, into smaller pieces.
-(TTP also can be a genetic disorder characterized by mutations in the ADAMTS13 gene leading to severe ADAMTS13 deficiency.
-This congenital cause of ADAMTS13 deficiency is called Upshaw-Schülman syndrome.)
+However, unlike aHUS, TTP is primarily an autoimmune disorder in which the presence of an inhibitory autoantibody results in severe deficiency of ADAMTS13, an enzyme that cleaves von Willebrand factor (vWF, a large protein involved in blood clotting) into smaller pieces.
+TTP also can be a genetic disorder characterized by mutations in the ADAMTS13 gene leading to severe ADAMTS13 deficiency.
+This congenital cause of ADAMTS13 deficiency is called Upshaw-Schulman syndrome.)
 A lab test showing ADAMTS13 activity levels of ≤5% is indicative of TTP.

 Similarly, the gastrointestinal (GI) signs and symptoms of aHUS overlap with those of STEC-HUS.
 Stool samples from patients with diarrhea or other GI symptoms should be tested for STEC and the presence of Shiga-toxin.
 However, a positive identification of Shiga-toxin, which is required to diagnose STEC-HUS, does not rule out aHUS.
 Nevertheless, in the appropriate clinical setting, a positive identification of Shiga-toxin makes aHUS very unlikely.